Searchers find nothing as hunt for missing girl continues

-MADISON, Wis. — Authorities say a ground search has turned up nothing useful as investigators look for a 13-year-old girl who went missing after her parents were found dead in Wisconsin.
+MADISON, Wis. — Authorities say a ground search has turned up nothing useful as investigators look for a 13-year-old Wisconsin girl who vanished after her parents were found dead.

-Deputies found Jayme Closs' parents shot to death in the family's home in rural Barron early Monday.
+Deputies discovered Jayme Closs' parents shot to death in their home in rural Barron early Monday.
 The girl was nowhere to be found .
-Investigators say the girl is in danger and is not suspected in her parents' deaths.
+Investigators say she's in danger and isn't a suspect.

 Barron County Sheriff Chris Fitzgerald says the ground search won't resume Friday.
-His office coordinated a ground search Thursday using 100 volunteers to comb fields and ditches, but he says the search turned up nothing of evidentiary value.
+The search began Thursday with 100 volunteers combing fields and ditches, but Fitzgerald says they found nothing of evidentiary value.

-Fitzgerald says his office hasn't received any tips that would lead deputies to continue the ground search.
+Fitzgerald says his office hasn't received any tips that justify continuing the ground search.

+His office also asked that anyone who'd recently spent time with family or had a misunderstanding with them, or knew someone who did, to call authorities.

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.